dailydotdev/docs/docs/key-features/community-picks.md

 ![](https://daily-now-res.cloudinary.com/image/upload/v1657719512/cp-4-not-enough-permissions_zadogk.jpg)

 ### How to submit a link
-On the menu on the left you will see a new section "Contribute" containing a button "Submit article".
+On the menu on the left you will see a section "Contribute" containing a button "Submit article".

 Clicking on that button will open the "Submit article" modal.